🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 1. You transfer USDC into your PolyGram account (Polygon transaction, ~2s)

-2. You initiate a trade — your USDC becomes reserved within the Polymarket contract
+2. You place a trade — your USDC gets reserved within the Polymarket contract

-3. The CLOB (central limit order book) system pairs your order with an available counterparty
+3. The central limit order book (CLOB) pairs your order with an opposing participant

-5. Upon market conclusion — winning conditional tokens exchange at a 1:1 ratio for USDC
+5. Upon market conclusion — winning conditional tokens convert at 1:1 rate back into USDC

 6. Your USDC becomes withdrawable from your account immediately